 In the old days, people were named after a saint on whose day they were born: a Russian Orthodox priest had a list of several saints for each day of the year from which the parents could choose.
 This of course is not the case any more – now names follow a fashion, often influenced by pop culture, films and even soap operas.
 As a result, a disproportionate number of girls in my generation are called Yulia (Julia), and the boys are all Sashas.
 And, when a popular Mexican soap “Simplemente Maria” ran on Russian TV in the nineties, a lot of girls were named Maria, an old forgotten Biblical favourite.

 But let’s start with everyone’s favourites of all times.
 I think the most popular female name in Russia is Natasha, and the most popular male one is Sasha.
 Sasha is short for Alexander, which has a Greek root, meaning “a courageous/manly defender”.
 The name was traditionally given in honour of Alexander the Great (or Alexander of Macedonia, in the Russian tradition), to both boys and girls.
 As for Natasha, it’s a diminutive for Natalia, meaning “Christmassy”, or born at Christmas, from the Latin “natale domini”.

-The above mentioned Sveltana is a Slavic name, meaning “light” and “handsome”, hence a strong association with blondes.
-It is a relatively new name, made up at the beginning of the 19th century, hugely popularised by the famous 19th century romantic poet Zhukovsky, who wrote a beautiful ballad called “Svetlana”.
+The above mentioned Sveltana is a Slavic name, meaning “light”, hence a strong association with blondes.
+It is a relatively new name, made up at the beginning of the 19th century, hugely popularised by the famous 19th century romantic poet Zhukovsky, who wrote a beautiful romantic ballad called “Svetlana”.
 In the Russian tradition, it’s shortened to Sveta, whereas in the West it often becomes Lana.
-Since it’s a made up name, there is no saint patronising Svetlana, so all Svetlanas are officially registered by the church as Fotinias!
+Since it’s a made up name, there is no saint patronising Svetlana, so all Svetlanas are officially registered by the church as Fotinias – a strange match!